NunoSempere/Turing_Machine/README.md

-I asked my programming teacher how to create a Turing Machine that reaches the nth prime.
+I asked my programming teacher how to create a Turing Machine that stopped once it found the nth prime.

 He thought I was joking.